raghavchhetri/raghavchhetri.github.io/_posts/2020-08-05-site-launch.md

 ---

 Thanks to GitHub Pages, my personal page is now live!
 I'll be using [Markdown](//https://www.markdownguide.org/) to write posts here.
-Thanks to [Jekyll](https://jekyllrb.com/), Markdown gets tranlated to HTML behind the scenes and the pages become ready to be viewed.
+Thanks to [Jekyll](https://jekyllrb.com/), Markdown gets tranlated to HTML behind the scenes and the pages are ready for the viewers.

 ---
 ## NTS